What is a changemaker?

 3. Read and share stories from our LeadYoung story collection.
 Get others inspired about the types of problems that young people have already started working to solve.
 You might even want to get involved with one of their projects!

 What if I’m too old to lead young?

 You can’t age out of changemaking.
 We encourage leading young because the earlier you find your power, the longer you have to build this new collection of skills—to learn how to collaborate and empower others to lead.

 Anyone can be a changemaker.
 This campaign showcases young people specifically to demonstrate that age is no barrier to changemaking.
 Joshua Williams of Joshua’s Heart started changemaking at four and a half years old.
 But you’re never too old to become a changemaker—all it requires is taking a good hard look at the problems around and making the decision to solve one, building your team and changing your world.
 And every one of us, young and not so young, can make a critical impact in the world by helping all young people have the space and support to lead young.

+I want to bring LeadYoung storytelling to my organization, school district, or campaign.
 How can I get in contact with the Ashoka LeadYoung team?

 You can email us at [email protected]